SRCF/docs/README.md

 ## Contributing

 All contributions to our documentation are very welcome.
-We have more detailed information for beginners and advanced users alike on our internal documentation.
+We have more detailed information for beginners and advanced users alike on our [internal documentation](https://docs.srcf.net/internal/documentation/building/).

-TODO ^^^ add link

 ### TODO

-* add contributors list
 * add search
-* add "all" layout for PDF
+* vendor static assets centrally

 ## Credits